 Step 3: Assemble the Parts of Your DIY Kayak Rack

 Attach the arms on the notches of your posts.
-For each post, fix two arms at the bottom, two at the middle, and another two at the top, giving each post a total of six arms.
+For each post, fix two components at the bottom, two at the middle, and another two at the top, giving each post a total of six arms.
 Keep in mind to leave some space between each pair of arms.

 Afterward, glue each shorter piece of wood between a pair of arms, and secure its other end to your post.